meganvo/meganvo.github.io/_posts/2019-02-01-promotions.md

 ---
 layout: post
 title: Targeted Promotions
-summary: Launch promotions with customizable offers & diner targeting
+summary: Redesigning the creation flow to increase campaign length
 description:
 company: Grubhub
 date: 2019-02-01
-year: 2018–2019
+year: 2018
 thumbnail: ../images/promotions_thumb.png
 hero: /images/promotions_thumb.png

 ---
 Targeted promotions allowed restaurants to create promotions based on their business goals.
-I led the design of Promotions across several product phases - from MVP, scaling it as we expanded the feature set, and launching Smart Promotions.
+I led design across several product phases - from MVP, scaling it as we expanded the feature set, and launching Smart Promotions.
 {: .post-wrapper}

-## Promotion Creation Flow
-{: .post-wrapper}
-April 2018
-{: .post-wrapper .company}

 ### Problem
 {: .post-wrapper}

-We initially launched targeted promotions with just two types - new diner and happy hours.
+We launched targeted promotions with just two types - new diner and happy hours.
 As we expanded our targeting options, the creation flow couldn't scale in a small modal.
 We also wanted to understand why restaurants kept starting and stopping campaigns.
 {: .post-wrapper}

+#### **Almost 20% of campaigns created were stopped within a day.**
+{: .post-wrapper .red}

+#### **Creation modal couldn't scale to allow more targeting options.**
+{: .post-wrapper .red}

 ![alt text]({{ site.baseurl }}/images/promotions/creation_old_landing.png)
 {: .post-img}